 The recipient is required to give an agreed lecture (usually in January of the following year).

 The recipient is chosen by the Council of the Royal Society on the recommendation of the Public Engagement Committee.
 Nominations are valid for three cycles of consideration with re-nomination possible after one cycle has passed.

-Professor Andrea Sella was awarded the 2014 Michael Faraday Prize for his excellent work in science communication.
+Professor Katherine Willis was awarded the 2015 Michael Faraday Prize for her excellent work in science communication.